siyuzhu99/siyuzhu99.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Postdoctoral Research Fellow at The Hong Kong Polytechnic University.
 My research centers on Chinese literacy development and assessment in the AI-driven and multimodal era.
 Within this broad theme, I am particularly interested in the psychological mechanisms underlying literacy processes.
 My work examines both first-language and second-language learners of Chinese, ranging from K–12 students to graduate learners.
 Methodologically, I specialize in quantitative approaches—especially person-centered analyses—and I also place high value on qualitative inquiry to capture the complexity of literacy behaviors in real contexts.
-I also actively serve as a reviewer for leading journals such as *Computers & Education*, *System*, and *Assessing Writing*.
+Moreover, I actively serve as a reviewer for 9 SSCI journals  such as *Computers & Education*, *System*, *Assessing Writing* and etc.